Why

 or 'hands-on', activities benefit everyone and should be plentiful

-to the two different memory systems in our heads.
-One is called
+the two different memory systems in our heads.
+One is called the

-the semantic memory and the other is the episodic memory.
-They
+semantic memory and the other is the episodic memory.
+They are actually

 Semantic

-out to learn and remember, such as "who was the 1st president
+to learn and remember, such as "who was the 1st president of the

-of the United States?" or "how many stars are there on the flag?"
+United States?" or "how many stars are there on the flag?"
+Or, "what

-Or, "what is 6 times 3?"
-All of us were taught the answers to
+is 6 times 3?"
+All of us were taught the answers to these questions

 But

-you specifically set out to remember what you had for dinner
+specifically set out to remember what you had for dinner last night

 These